zozzlethena/docs/pages/tokenomics.md

 power for a specific liquidity pool.
 These rewards can be in any _whitelisted_ tokens.

-These rewards accrue and are available for claim after a snapshot is taken (after Wednesday 23:59 UTC), and are proportional to the voting power cast by a voter (`$veVELO`).
+These rewards distribute and are available for claim after a snapshot is taken (after Wednesday 23:59 UTC), and are proportional to the voting power cast by a voter (`$veVELO`).